 See our photo gallery page for photos from the 2018 sports exchanges!

 Midnight in Paris Movie Screening

-The Celebrations and Sister Cities Commissions in partnership with the Schaumburg Township District Library invite the community to attend a "Let’s Go To the Movies" event featuring the movie "Midnight In Paris".
-Come join us on Saturday, April 28, 2018 at the Hoffman Estates Village Hall from 12:30 p.m. to 3 p.m. to enjoy this romantic comedy.
+The Celebrations and Sister Cities Commissions in partnership with the Schaumburg Township District Library hosted a "Let’s Go To the Movies" event featuring the movie "Midnight In Paris" on Saturday, April 28, 2018 at the Hoffman Estates Village Hall.

 Sip & Sketch on the Seine